British Film

 4) What are three of the strengths of the British film industry?

 Britain has had a film industry since well before World War I and several important film studios are British, such as Ealing Studios.
 Also British films take 5% of world box-office takings, which is extraordinary for such a small nation.
-Sir Alan Parker believes the british film industry is strong for the following reason:
+Sir Alan Parker believes the british film industry is strong for the following reason:• outstanding creative skills of practitioners

 • outstanding facilities